oakes/play-cljc/template/src/leiningen/new/play_cljc/README.md

 To develop the native version on each OS:

-`clj -A:dev:linux -J-XstartOnFirstThread dev.clj native`
+`clj -A:dev:linux dev.clj native`

 `clj -A:dev:macos -J-XstartOnFirstThread dev.clj native`

-`clj -A:dev:windows -J-XstartOnFirstThread dev.clj native`
+`clj -A:dev:windows dev.clj native`

 To build the native version as a jar file: